 Suburban destination

-Located just dozen kilometers from the center of Ho Chi Minh City, these locations are ideal places that attract not only foreign tourist but also local come to visit and explore.
+Located just a dozen kilometers from the center of Ho Chi Minh City, these locations are ideal places that attract not only foreign tourists but also locals who come to visit and explore.

 Can Gio

-Can Gio is located about 50 km from the city center, has a terrain including forests and sea, with many ecotourism activities that can be experienced during the day.
-Can Gio is the only district in Ho Chi Minh City bordering the sea and is also the first mangrove forest in Vietnam recognized as a world biosphere reserve.
+Can Gio is located about 50 km from the city center and features forested terrain and coastal areas, with many ecotourism activities available during the day.
+Can Gio is the first mangrove forest in Vietnam recognized as a world biosphere reserve.

-In Can Gio, there is a local market, considered a “seafood paradise” with many types of fresh shrimp, crabs, snails, and squid at affordable prices.
-You can choose fresh oysters, snails, crabs, shrimp, and squid and have the seller directly process it on the spot at a cost of several tens of thousands of VND per dish.
+In Can Gio, there is a local market known as a “seafood paradise,” offering a wide variety of fresh shrimp, crabs, snails, and squid at affordable prices.
+You can choose fresh oysters, snails, crabs, shrimp, and squid, and have the seller process them on the spot for several tens of thousands of VND per dish.

-Transportation: Visitors can travel by motorbike, car, or bus go to Binh Khanh ferry terminal and buy a ferry ticket to reach Can Gio area.
+Transportation: Visitors can travel by motorbike, car, or bus to the Binh Khanh ferry terminal and buy a ferry ticket to reach the Can Gio area.

 Binh Chau – Ho Coc Eco-tourist Site

-Located in Xuyen Moc Commune, about 150km from Ho Chi Minh center, this tourist site is endowed with beautiful landscapes.
-Bang stream, Binh Chau primitive forest, Ho Coc beach and Binh Chau thermal spring are tourist sites that attract a lot of tourists.
+Located in Xuyen Moc Commune, about 150km from Ho Chi Minh City, this tourist site is endowed with beautiful landscapes.
+Bang Stream, Binh Chau Primitive Forest, Ho Coc Beach, and Binh Chau Thermal Spring are popular tourist destinations.

-Binh Chau temrmal spring stands out from the green background of primitiev forest.
-With the temperature of 37ºC to 82ºC and the high contents of natri, clo, nito, silic and sulphur, Binh Chau is known as a good place for relaxation and disease treatment.
-The area also has a resort with swimming pools, golf course and mud and mineral water pools.
+Binh Chau thermal spring stands out from the green background of the primitive forest.
+With temperatures ranging from 37ºC to 82ºC and high levels of natri, clo, nito, silic, and sulphur, Binh Chau is known as a good place for relaxation and disease treatment.
+The area also has a resort with swimming pools, a golf course, and mud and mineral water pools.
 In addition, there is an open-air stage with more than 1000 seats and bungalows made of bamboo and wood.
-Especially, tourist can take part in hunting party at night in hunting-ground.
+In particular, tourists can join a night hunt on the hunting grounds.

-Close to Binh Chau primitive forest is Ho Coc beach that attract a lot of tourist by resorts.
-Binh Chau thermal spring is attractive site for those who love nature and who want to relax in an enchanting environment.
-Visitors to this site can enjoy frest air, wallow in mineral water and take part in recreation activities.
+Near Binh Chau Primitive Forest is Ho Coc Beach, which attracts many tourists due to its resorts.
+Binh Chau thermal spring is an attractive destination for nature lovers seeking to relax in an enchanting environment.
+Visitors to this site can enjoy fresh air, soak in mineral water, and participate in recreational activities.

-Con Dao national park with an area of 19,998 hectars is founded on March 31, 1993 in Con Dao island, Vung Tau ward.
+Con Dao National Park, covering 19,998 hectares, was established on March 31, 1993, on Con Dao Island, Vung Tau Ward.
 The park’s terrain is primarily hills and mountains.
-The highest peak, 557m is called Thanh mount and the other peaks are 150-300m high.
-The weather is characterized by tropical monsoons with direct influence from oceanic climate, the average temperature during the year is 26ºC, the mean humidity 90%.
-The ecosystem is classified as island tropical forest and is divided into two main types of woods.
-The flora includes 882 high class plant species.
-A new plant species are considered rare and precious including lat hoa, gang neo, gang long, ect.
-Con Dao has 144 species, 14 of which are in the group of precious rare animals.
+The highest peak, 557m, is called Thanh Mountain, and the other peaks are 150-300m high.
+The weather is characterized by tropical monsoons with direct influence from oceanic climate, the average temperature during the year is 26ºC, and the mean humidity 90%.
+The ecosystem is classified as an island tropical forest and is divided into two main types of woods.
+The flora includes 882 high-class plant species.
+A new plant species is considered rare and precious, including lat hoa, gang neo, gang long, etc. Con Dao has 144 species, 14 of which are in the group of precious, rare animals.
 In comparison with other natural parks, Con Dao has a land vertebrate fauna of global significance.
-The sea at Con Dao contains three premary ecosystems; mangrove foreest, marine grass cover, and coral reefs.
-Marine species are quite numerous with 1321 species, 37 of which are listed in Vietnam’s Red Book.
-Scientists also find there a few rare fishes such as the blue whale, and dugong.
-Especially, sea turtles are large in quantity.
+The sea at Con Dao contains three primary

-The Con Dao National park’s marine environment and forest resources are in rather good conditions.
-Its bio-diversity is highly potential and natural landscape is well preserved.
-The park is also famous among Vietnamese for its fine and strange marine species.
-Visitors are offered a wide range of tours from eco-tourism to adventurous tours (climbing, going fishing, diving, trekking, riding bicycles, sightseeing cum-research).
+The Con Dao National Park’s marine environment and forest resources are in relatively good condition.
+Its biodiversity is highly potential, and the natural landscape is well preserved.
+The park is also popular among Vietnamese visitors for its distinctive marine species.
+Visitors are offered a wide range of tours from eco-tourism to adventurous activities (climbing, going fishing, diving, trekking, cycling, sightseeing cum-research).

 Pilgrimage sites